 Robert L. Coe Scholarship

 Must be a full time undergraduate junior in the management sequence with an interest in broadcast engineering or broadcast management.
 Academic merit is the primary criteria with a secondary financial need.

 Given to a senior active in radio with a preference (but not limited to) students in the management sequence who have made positive contributions to the School.

 Applicant must demonstrate academic merit.
 Preference is given to those contributing to ACRN.

 Nationwide Foundation Scholarship

-Awarded to sophomores, juniors and seniors majoring in broadcasting who have a confirmed or pending internship.
+Awarded to sophomores, juniors and seniors majoring in MDIA who have a confirmed or pending internship.
 Must have a GPA of 2.5 or higher.

 Leonard E. Auerbach Regional Representatives Scholarship

 Awarded to a Junior or Senior interested in a career in media advertising sales with financial need.
 Preference given to students with radio experience.